itsapkota/Testproject/README.md

 - visit 'https://dilip.up.railway.app/'.
 You can see all shops.
 - click on 'Create Shops' tab on navbar and fill the necessary details and create shops.
 - click on 'View Shops' tabs on navbar to find all shops within specified distance.

-## Note:
-- This project is mainly considered on backend part. so frontend stuff is completely. ignored.
-- backend code can be enhanced.

 ## Deployent process: